Krysed/Log-Parser-UE/README.md

 ```bash
 docker-compose up --build
 ```
-This will build all the images used by the app and.<br>
+This will build all the images used by the app.<br>
-*Note: after successfull image build, please give some time for the app to start properly. (around 1 minute should be sufficient)*
+*Note: after successfull image build, please give some time for the app to start properly before inserting logfiles. (around 1 minute should be sufficient)*

 Grafana will be available at [http://localhost:3000](http://localhost:3000)<br>
 The API will be available at `http://localhost:8000`